 ‘Evidence-based health policies are essential to reduce health inequities and deliver the highest standard of care to every patient.
-I am motivated each day by the knowledge that our work can affect meaningful change in people’s lives.’
+I am motivated each day by the knowledge that our work can effect meaningful change in people’s lives.’

 Catherine initially joined The Health Policy Partnership as a Researcher in July 2019.
 Having left the company in 2020 to return to Canada, she continued to work with HPP as a consultant before rejoining the company on a permanent basis in September 2021.
 She has worked across projects including multiple sclerosis, oncology and osteoporosis, and is currently leading work on depression.